tmsimont/wombat/README.md

 The work builds upon ideas presented in [BIDMach](https://github.com/BIDData/BIDMach/) and further refined in [Intel's pWord2Vec](https://github.com/IntelLabs/pWord2Vec).

+*Note that in its current state it is in a bit of a mess.
+Substantial clean up is needed.*

 This code supports:

  * Both CPU and GPU matrix-based fast Word2Vec